Healing Racialized Trauma Begins With Your Body

 White-body supremacy (or WBS) is built around a single simple falsehood: that the white body is the supreme standard against which all other bodies are measured and judged, both structurally and philosophically.

 The race question in this country (and much of the world) is actually a species question.
 Are nonwhite people humans, or lesser primates?
 According to WBS, every nonwhite body—every body of culture (the term I prefer to use)—is considered less than fully human.

-The urge to otherize—to divide human beings into separate groups of us vs. them, with us as worthy and spotless, and them as unworthy and dirty.
+The urge to otherize—to divide human beings into separate groups of us vs. them, with us as worthy and spotless, and them as unworthy and dirty—is as ancient as humanity.
 But the racialized trauma we live with today was invented by a group of wealthy, powerful white land owners in Virginia in the 17th century.
 The sole purpose of WBS was to enable that small clique to enhance their wealth and power.

-Our modern concepts of race and speciesness was not the product of hatred, but of greed and self-interest.
+Our modern concepts of race and speciesness are not the product of hatred, but of greed and self-interest.
 Nevertheless, many generations of trauma, hatred, and violence have been its results—and its legacy.

 Trauma lives not in our brains or emotions, but in our bodies.
 This means that healing from racialized trauma needs to begin in our bodies.
 Each new post to this blog will offer at least one body-centered healing activity that you can practice any time—including right away.
 Each will also provide some inspiring, practical, and often surprising insights into a different aspect of Somatic Abolitionism.

 Somatic simply means body-centered.
 Abolitionism was the widespread (and also widely opposed) movement to end enslavement in America during the 19th century.
 Today, Somatic Abolitionism is an individual and communal effort to free our bodies—and our country—from their long enslavement to racialized trauma.